On the balance of probabilities if you own a flat in Sandiacre you actually own a long leasehold interest over your property

-It is conventional wisdom that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of 100 years remaining is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 35 years left, the property will be equivalent in value to a freehold for decades to come.

 Lender | Requirement |